RackHD/docs/docs/rackhd/nodes.rst

 - createdAt (string): ISO8601 date string of time resource was created
 - updatedAt (string): ISO8601 date string of time resource was last updated
 - identifiers (array of strings): a list of strings that make up alternative identifiers for the node.
-- obmSettings (array of objects): a list of objects that define out-of-band management access mechanisms
 - relations (array of objects): a list of relationship objects